 \subsection{Quantum transport calculation and calculated quantities}

-We used the Real Space Kubo-Greenwood method, developped by D. Mayou, S. N. Khanna, S. Roche and F. Triozon \cite{Mayou88,Mayou95,Roche97,Roche99,Triozon02}, which has already been used to study quantum transport in disordered graphene, chemically doped graphene and bilayer (see for instance \cite{Lherbier08,Zhu10,Lherbier11,Leconte11,Leconte11b,Lherbier12,Roche12,Roche13, Trambly13,Missaoui17,Missaoui18,Omid20,Jouda21,Chen23,Miranda23,Kaladzhyan23,guerrero24_tBLG_disorder_Kubo,Guerrero25}), functionalized carbon nanotubes \cite{Latil2004,IshiiInelastic2010,Jemai19,Fan20}, and many other systems \cite{Fan14,Fan20} such as quasicrystals \cite{Triozon02,Trambly17}, 2D molecular semiconductors \cite{Fratini17,Missaoui19}, and Perovskites \cite{Lacroix20}.
-This numerical method connects the dc-conductivity $\sigma$, $\sigma(E,t) = e^2 n(E) \mathcal{D}(E,t)$, to the DOS $n$ and the diffusivity $\mathcal{D}$, $\mathcal{D}(E,t)=\lim_{t\rightarrow \infty}{\Delta X^2(E,t)}/{t}$ (see \ref{Sec_QD_and_dcCond}), where the average square spreading $\Delta X^2$ is calculated at every energy $E$ and time $t$ by using a polynomial expansion method (\ref{Method_Real}).
+We used the real-space Kubo-Greenwood method, developed by D.\ Mayou, S.~N.\ Khanna, S.\ Roche, and F.\ Triozon \cite{Mayou88,Mayou95,Roche97,Roche99,Triozon02}, which has already been used to study quantum transport in disordered graphene, chemically doped graphene and bilayers (see for instance \cite{Lherbier08,Zhu10,Lherbier11,Leconte11,Leconte11b,Lherbier12,Roche12,Roche13, Trambly13,Missaoui17,Missaoui18,Omid20,Jouda21,Chen23,Miranda23,Kaladzhyan23,guerrero24_tBLG_disorder_Kubo,Guerrero25}), functionalized carbon nanotubes \cite{Latil2004,IshiiInelastic2010,Jemai19,Fan20}, and many other systems \cite{Fan14,Fan20} such as quasicrystals \cite{Triozon02,Trambly17}, 2D molecular semiconductors \cite{Fratini17,Missaoui19}, and perovskites \cite{Lacroix20}.
+This numerical method connects the dc-conductivity $\sigma$, $\sigma(E,t) = e^2 n(E) \mathcal{D}(E,t)$, to the DOS $n$ and the diffusivity $\mathcal{D}$, $\mathcal{D}(E,t)=\lim_{t\rightarrow \infty}{\Delta X^2(E,t)}/{2t}$ (see \ref{Sec_QD_and_dcCond}), where the average square spreading $\Delta X^2$ is calculated at every energy $E$ and time $t$ by using a polynomial expansion method (\ref{Method_Real}).
 This numerical approach has the advantage of using efficiently the method in real space.
 It takes into account all quantum effects due to a random distribution of static scatterers in a very large supercell containing more than $10^7$ orbitals.
-Most of our calculations are performed in a supercell of 1000$\times$1000 or 1500$\times$1500 cells of the initial cell of the studied crystal (graphene (2 atoms), Bernal bilayer (4 atoms), TMD (3 atoms), phosphorene (4 atoms / layer), with periodic boundary conditions.
-Such a calculation may be done by the recursion method (Lanczos algorithm) where the Hamiltonian in real space is written as a tridiagonal matrix \cite{Pettifor} of dimension $N_r$.
-Typically, we use $N_r = 1000$--$3000$ and we checked that presented results do not change significantly when $N_r$ increases.
+Most of our calculations are performed in a supercell of 1000$\times$1000 or 1500$\times$1500 cells of the initial cell of the studied crystal (graphene (2 atoms), Bernal bilayer (4 atoms), TMD (3 atoms), phosphorene (4 atoms / layer)), with periodic boundary conditions.
+Such a calculation may be performed by the recursion method (Lanczos algorithm) where the Hamiltonian in real space is written as a tridiagonal matrix \cite{Lanczos50,Cullum1984,Pettifor,Dagotto1994} of dimension $N_r$.
+Typically, we use $N_r = 1000$--$3000$ and we checked that results do not change significantly when $N_r$ increases.